kubicle/rubigolo/README.md

 ============

 - [WGo.js](http://github.com/waltheri/wgo.js) is included in the project
-- Browserify used for the build
+- Browserify, watchify, lessify are used for the build

 How to build
 ============

-cd ...\rubigolo\js
+npm install
-browserify app.js -o build.js
+npm start

 =======